310mc/https-310mc.github.io-tl/source/_posts/wildland/second_half.md

 {% endbubble %}

 {% bubble Chiaki norsmile3 %}
 I’m so glad this is ending on a good note.
-Of course, we can’t keep our guard down until we’re back, though.
+Of course, we can’t let our guard down until we’re back, though.
 {% endbubble %}

 {% bubble Midori norsmile %}